sindresorhus/sindresorhus.github.com/source/content/apps/pure-paste.md

 There are some cases I cannot fix though:
 - **The Pages and Keynote apps paste text as a table.**
 	These apps paste any text with multiple lines as a table.
 This is not a problem with Pure Paste and is also not something I can fix.
 You can complain to Apple about the behavior [here](https://www.apple.com/feedback/pages.html).
 - [**Tables in Word are not preserved.**](#word-tables)
+- Formatting is not cleared when copying and pasting inside LibreOffice.
+	This is a LibreOffice bug.
+Pure Paste correctly clears the formatting of the clipboard contents, but LibreOffice does not read the new clipboard contents until you first focus a different window.
+Try copying some styled text in LibreOffice, focus a different window, focus LibreOffice again, and then paste.
+It now correctly pastes the text without formatting.

 #### Why not just use the `Paste and Match Style` menu item or `⌥⇧⌘V`?